felipecode/coiltraine/README.md

 drive/suites folder.
 Also note that the training dataset must be set on the [experiment configuration file](docs/configuration.md) directly, since training is strictly associated with the experiment.

 The validation datasets are passed as parameter with -vd  and should be placed at the COIL_DATASET_PATH folder.

+Finally, note the execution of the driving scenario on CARLA can also be done [using docker](docs/main_modules.md/#drive), option which we recommend.